 Diana now knew the beads were clay red stone and beautifully variegated turquoise.
 The combination had looked beautiful in the palm of her gloved hand.

 She sipped her soup from a chipped mug while ensconced in the apartment’s only other chair.
 At least the recliner worked, and the floor lamp next to it put good light on her treasured photographs.
 Turning the pages was a happy journey of past successes and future endeavors.
 Obsidian earrings, a carved leather choker, a delicate glazed black and white bowl.
 A tribal gavel, unpolished diamonds set into a ceremonial goblet—so many pretty things.
 Some of them she’d touched, but for most she was still waiting for that joy.
 After the wedding she’d pick something new.

 All the adrenaline of the past month slowly drained out of her until she was too limp to move.
 It didn’t matter.
 The recliner was no worse for her back than the Murphy bed.
 The thump of her landlord arriving home for the night was the last thing she remembered.

 She woke cold and stiff and mightily wished she’d grabbed a blanket.
-At last her back had stopped aching.
+At least her back had stopped aching.
 The photo album tumbled to the floor as she dragged herself upright.
-Groggy and yawning, she got the Murphy bed lowered without conking herself on the head as usual, then cursed as she realized the album was out of reach underneath.
-She could leave it until morning, when she tucked the bed into the wall again.
-But the knowledge that something so precious to her was on the floor would likely keep her awake, so she crawled under the bed and emerged with the album out the other side.
+Groggy and yawning, she got the Murphy bed lowered without the usual conk on the head.
+It was no sooner in place than she realized the album was now out of reach underneath.
+She could leave it until morning, after she tucked the bed into the wall again.
+But the knowledge that something so precious to her was on the floor would likely keep her awake, so she slithered under the bed and emerged with the album out the other side.
 There were advantages to being small and nimble.

 Her drowsiness fled.
 She closed her eyes to recall the fallen letter.
 Anita Topaz’s letter.
-Signed by Ronald Aberto Portman himself.
+Signed by Ronald Keynes Reynard himself.